Skip to main content

 FieldTypeDescription

-Each ClassLabel contains:
+Each ClassLabel object contains:

 • label (string) — The predicted class name